 Tip: The bus stops at Shirakawa-go, a traditional village famous for its thatched-roof houses.
 You can get off the bus here, leaving your bags in a locker at the bus station and venture on foot to explore the village.

-Alternatively, during your 2 days in Takayama, there is an opportunity to visit an open-air folk village museum which offers a glimpse into the traditional culture if you’d prefer to continue on directly to Takayama.
+Alternatively, during your 2 days in Takayama, there is an opportunity to visit an open-air folk village museum, which offers a glimpse into the traditional culture if you’d prefer to continue directly to Takayama.

 From Tokyo, Osaka or Kyoto (via Nagoya)